 - Can’t get an interview with a key source?
 Track down a contact on LinkedIn that can make an introduction for you.
 If you already have their contact information and they’re not responding, keep calling or emailing them.

 - Don’t know how to use Photoshop?
-Learn it.
+Learn.

 - Content marketers cannot be afraid to fail.
 In the history of content marketing, ideas and technologies have come and gone.
 The next big trend in content may be something you already thought of, but are afraid to voice your opinion or insight.

-Let’s face it, we’ll never have enough money do to everything that we’d like to do in content marketing.
-The best marketers will make the most of what they have.
+Let’s face it, we’ll never have enough time, money, or human resources to do everything we’d like to do in content marketing.
+The best marketers make the most of what they have.

 - Don’t have enough time to write?
-Be resourceful and hire an agency or a freelancer that you trust and will best represent your voice and your audiences’ needs.
+Hire an agency or a freelancer you trust that will best represent your voice and your audience’s needs.

-- Repurpose content from that great ebook you wrote 6 months ago by creating blog posts, infographics and a SlideShare from the original content.
+- Repurpose content from that great eBook you wrote six months ago.
+Turn it into blog posts, infographics, or a SlideShare from the original content.

-Do you (or your team as a whole) have every trait of the “dream” content marketer?
+Do you—or your team—have every trait of the “dream” content marketer?
 For more on what employers are looking for when they hire a content marketer, check out these content marketing interview questions.

 Still missing a body part?
 Don’t worry, you’re not alone in this rapidly maturing discipline.
-Just remember that happiness is in the journey and not the destination.
+Just remember that happiness is in the journey, not the destination.
 If you want to know more about the arc of a content marketing career, download Curata and LinkedIn’s eBook: The Ultimate Guide to a Content Marketing Career.